Genoa Economic and Financial Conference (1922): Opening

 Interior view of the main hall of the Palazzo di San Giorgio, location of plenary meetings of the Genoa Conference of 1922.

 The opening ceremony of the Genoa Conference took place at 3 pm on 10 April 1922 at the Palazzo di San Giorgio, one of the oldest palaces in the city.
 Delegations entered at one end of the palace and ran a gauntlet of news photographers from around the world.
 At the opposite end, guests, journalists and members of the delegations' support staffs disembarked from a column of automobiles to go inside the building.
 Admission to journalists was through tickets distributed ahead of the event, which were strictly limited.

 The entrance of Lloyd George was met with a great ovation from those assembled in the hall as he took his seat to the left of the chairman's seat at the front of the room.
 As the chief architect of the gathering, he effectively dominated the conference's public sessions.

+Canada, attending within the British Empire delegation, was represented by the Montreal industrialist Sir Charles Gordon and the economist Édouard Montpetit, whose joint report on the conference was tabled in the Canadian Parliament the following year.